Skip to main content

 User -> Widget : natural-language request

-Widget -> Warpy API : /widget/chat
+Widget -> Warpy API : WS /widget/session + chat.request

-Widget -> Customer app or API : execute browser-side tool calls
+Widget -> Customer app or API : execute browser-side tool calls or token exchange

-Customer app or API -> Widget : tool results
+Customer app or API -> Widget : tool results or MCP auth headers

 Widget -> User : answer